DeNepo/welcome-to-js/2-just-enough-javascript/README.md

 ---

-### 🐣 Loggercises
+### 🐥 Logs

-> _dynamic analysis_

-Loggercises are exercises where you practice writing as many programs as possible that print the same logs.
+These are exercises where you practice writing as many programs as possible that print the specific logs.
 When you run a program the console will display the _expected logs_ (what your program _should_ print) and your _actual logs_ (what your program _did_ print).
 If your actual logs are different from the expected logs the exercise will show which logs are incorrect.

 These exercises are meant for exploring JavaScript and all the creative ways you can write code that does the same thing.
 For example: